vmware/te-ns/README.md

 # Traffic Emulator for Network Service (TENS)

-> Traffic Engine is a powerful and skillful horse having a separate data and control planes aimed at providing with extensive abilities to stress, validate, and report metrics and errors regarding various load balancing and server functionalities emulating multiple Browser sessions, clients, connections and requests at layers of L4 and L7 in a distributed fashion across multiple computes with a single endpoint of control.
+> Traffic Emulator for Network Service (henceforth abbreviated as TENS) is a distributed traffic generator tool having a separate data and control planes aimed at providing with extensive abilities to stress, validate, and report metrics and errors regarding various load balancing and server functionalities emulating multiple Browser sessions, clients, connections and requests at layers of L4 and L7 in a distributed fashion across multiple computes with a single endpoint of control.

 ## Why TENS?
-* There are existing tools which does bits and pieces of what Traffic Engine can do, but have different ways of operation.
-Traffic Engine operates as a single end point with uniformly exposed APIs to orchestrate and validate traffic.
+* There are existing tools which does bits and pieces of what TENS can do, but have different ways of operation.
+TENS operates as a single end point with uniformly exposed APIs to orchestrate and validate traffic.
 * Existing open source tools have different set of limitations, and none has all the features to validate a fully blown load balancer
 * Commercial tools are expensive